Script collapse in multilingual ASR: A reference-free metric and 100-pair benchmark: Experimental setup

 \paragraph{Whisper~\cite{Radford2023Whisper}.} Seven sizes: tiny, base, small, medium, large-v2, large-v3, and large-v3-turbo.
 Inference uses the HuggingFace \texttt{transformers} pipeline with the language token forced to the target language and greedy decoding (\texttt{num\_beams=1}).
-Greedy decoding is used consistently across all models to remove beam-search hyperparameters as a confound; because script collapse reflects training-data distribution rather than search strategy, the choice of decoding procedure is not expected to alter which script the model produces on a given utterance.
+Greedy decoding is used consistently across all models to remove beam-search hyperparameters as a confound.
+We do not test alternative decoding strategies in this paper.

 \paragraph{MMS-1B~\cite{Pratap2023MMS}.} Meta's massively multilingual CTC model trained on over 1,100 languages via language-specific adapters.
-MMS-1B was not evaluated on Urdu (no compatible adapter available).
+MMS-1B was evaluated on all ten languages.

 \paragraph{SeamlessM4T-v2-large~\cite{Barrault2023SeamlessM4T}.} Meta's multilingual speech-to-text model evaluated with forced target language using FLORES-200 language codes.